nodejs/i18n/guides/ROLES.md

 ## Crowdin

-Per the [official docs](https://support.crowdin.com/modifying-project-participants-roles/#project-roles) of Crowdin, the project has different levels of responsiblities:
+Per the [official docs](https://support.crowdin.com/modifying-project-participants-roles/#project-roles) of Crowdin, the project has different levels of responsibilities:

 1. Owner – a person who created a project.
 Project ownership can not be changed.
 2. Manager – has the same rights as a project owner except that they cannot delete the project.